julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 Let’s meet the eleven most enduring protective herbs in witchcraft, from Appalachian hills to Slavic meadows and Caribbean shores.

+---

-## What Are Protective Herbs in Witchcraft?
+## What Are Protective Herbs and How Were They Used?

 ### Garlic (*Allium sativum*)